Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Applications

 \section{Applications}

 We now consider applications where multiparty communication complexity lower bounds such as ours are needed.
 As mentioned in the introduction, our multiparty communication problems are strongly motivated by research on the server-site model and the more general distributed streaming model.
-We discuss two problems here, the heavy hitters problem which asks to find the approximately most frequently occurring elements in a set which is distributed among many clients, and the $\eps$-kernel problem which asks to approximate the convex hull of a set which is distributed over many clients.
+We discuss three problems here: the heavy hitters problem, which asks to find the approximately most frequently occurring elements in a set which is distributed among many clients; the distinct elements problems, which lists the distinct elements from a fixed domain where the elements are scattered across distributed databases possibly with multiplicity; and the $\eps$-kernel problem, which asks to approximate the convex hull of a set which is distributed over many clients.

+\paragraph{Distinct elements.} Consider a domain of $n$ possible elements and $k$ distributed databases each which contains a subset of these elements.
+The exact distinct elements problem is to list the set of all distinct elements from the union of all elements across all distributed databases.
+This is precisely the $k$-OR problem and follows from Theorem \ref{thm:k-OR}, since the existence of each element in each distributed data point can be signified by a bit, and the bit-wise OR represents the set of distinct elements.

+\begin{theorem} For a set of $k$ distributed databases, each containing a subset of $n$ elements, it requires $\Omega(nk)$ communication total between the databases to list the set of distinct elements with probability at least $2/3$. \end{theorem}

 \paragraph{$\eps$-Kernels.} Given a set of $n$ points $P \subset \b{R}^d$, the width in direction $u$ is denoted by